-The path to buying a car is one that involves hours and hours of researching online, watching video reviews, talking to friends and family, and even browsing AutoTrader.
+The path to buying a car is one that involves countless hours of researching online, watching video reviews, talking to friends and family, and even browsing AutoTrader.
 There are so many decisions to make when it comes to buying a car including whether to buy new or used, and what size is right for your needs, and how much cargo space is really enough.

 With all of these important choices to make, considering how much a car costs to insure might seem low on your priority list.
-But the cost to insure a vehicle is worth taking the time to review because the type of car you choose could affect your car insurance premiums by as much as $2,000 per year (more on this below).
+But the cost to insure a vehicle is worth taking the time to review.
+Especially because the type of car you choose could affect your car insurance premiums by as much as $2,000 per year (more on this below).

 I don’t know about you, but I wouldn’t mind keeping an extra $2,000 per year in my pocket.
 Today we’re going to talk about how the car you choose impacts your auto insurance quotes.
-If you want to keep those premiums low, you’ll consider these factors before getting the keys to your new car.
+If you want to keep those premiums low, consider these factors before getting the keys to your new car.

 On the other end of the spectrum, economy cars tend to be less expensive to insure.
 The cheapest, again according to Forbes, is the Honda Odyssey minivan, with an average insurance premium of $1,112 per year, or $92 per month.
 That’s a $2,723 difference based purely on the type of car you choose.
 So, if you’ve got your eye on the new Tesla Model S, keep in mind that your monthly payments will only be a portion of your auto expenses.

-There are endless discussions online about the benefits or buying a new or used car, but most of them boil down to one simple issue: cost.
+There are endless discussions online about the benefits or buying a new or old car, but most of them boil down to one simple issue: cost.
 Buying a new car is more expensive up front, but the higher costs don’t stop there, they can also be more expensive to insure.
 The reason for this increased cost is similar to the issue of luxury versus economy cars: newer cars are worth more, and so will be more expensive to insure.